PierceWarburtonDS/IA_651_PierceWarburton_FinalProject/README.md

 ![image](https://github.com/PierceWarburtonDS/IA_651_PierceWarburton_FinalProject/assets/148472871/03425cec-4924-4232-9746-30689269dc13)

 Thus the best Decision Tree model was found to have a depth of 3 levels and a minimum number of samples per leaf of 4.
 This final model had an accuracy of 72.41% on the test data and an accuracy of 72.67% on the train data.
-Its confusion matrix is shown below in Table 3 and interestingly the Ground Predictions are much more prevelant than the Tree predictions.
-In other words the model almost never predicts that the squirrel is in a tree.
-Now the data itself is about 30% Tree Observations and 70% Ground Observations but the bias seen in this model is much more pronounced.
-The model is giving a split of about 2% Tree Observations and 98% Ground Predictions.
-Furthermore when the data is augmented to even out the Tree/Ground split (the Tree observations are simply appended repeated giving a 43% to 57% split) this prediction bias does not change.
+Its confusion matrix is shown below in Table 3.

 | | Predicted on Ground | Predicted in Tree|
 --- | --- | --- |